2021 National Women's Football Championship (Pakistan)

-The 2021 National Women Football Championship was the 13th edition of the National Women Football Championship, the top-tier of women's association football in Pakistan.
-It was held in Karachi from 8 March to 3 April 2021.
-All matches in the group stage were held at the KMC and KPT stadiums with the latter scheduled to hold the finals.
-The Aga Khan Gymkhana held matches of the development stage.
+The 2021 National Women's Football Championship was to be the 13th edition of the National Women's Football Championship, the top tier of women's association football in Pakistan.
 Pakistan Army were the defending champions, having won the 2019–20 National Women Football Championship.

-On 27 March 2021, following the takeover of the PFF House from PFF Normalization Committee (NC) by the Ashfaq Shah-led group, the Championship was cancelled with only the group stage completed.
-The development stage tournament was also cancelled by the PFF NC.
-However, the Ashfaq Shah-led group continued the tournament, but due to the boycott of some of the teams, the tournament was cancelled after the quarterfinals on 1 April 2021.
+On 27 March 2021, after the Pakistan Football Federation office was forcibly taken over, when it was attacked and people inside held hostage by its former president, Syed Ashfaq Hussain Shah, the Championship was cancelled with only the group stage completed.
+The development stage tournament was also cancelled by the PFF Normalization committee who were previously in helm of the PFF office.
+The Ashfaq Shah-led group continued the tournament, but due to the boycott of some of the teams, the tournament was cancelled after the quarterfinals on 1 April 2021.

 Format

 The championship was divided into two parts: the main tournament and a development stage tournament.
 The main tournament consisted of group stage matches with the top two teams from each group moving forward to the knockouts.
 The development stage tournament featured the remaining three teams from each group in a separate knockout tournament.

 There were eight referees in this tournament, with one of them being a woman.